 Value Stream Maps

-Copado's Value Stream Maps enables you to visualize the flow of value to end users.
-It is one of the core features included in DevOps 360.
+Copado’s Value Stream Maps enable you to visualize the flow of value to end-users.
+It is one of the core features included in Copado’s Monitoring products.
+Value streams are the sequence of processes needed to deliver value.
+In software, a value stream is the process of turning an idea into a product or service with the help of technology.
 With Value Stream Maps you can get clear and actionable insights into your development process and identify any bottlenecks that may be preventing your team from delivering operational features in a reasonable time frame.
+When making a value stream map, it’s critical to gather metrics on time and quality at each stage.
+These numbers can illuminate parts of the process that waste time or energy.
+Getting these metrics can take some digging unless you have a tool like Copado Value Stream Maps designed for that process.

-When talking about value stream maps, there are some concepts you should familiarize yourself with: stages, process blocks and metrics.
+When talking about Value Stream Maps, there are some concepts within Copado that you should familiarize yourself with: Stages, Process Blocks, and Metrics.

-A stage represents a phase within the overall process you want to track.
-For instance, if you are tracking your development lifecycle, a stage could be ‘plan’ or ‘’develop’.
-You can define as many stages as you need.
-Each stage includes process blocks, which are specific processes within your stage.
-Considering the example above, a process block within the ‘plan’ stage could be ‘Design Review’ or ‘Sprint Planning’.
+A stage represents a step within the overall business process you are measuring.
+For instance, if you are tracking your software development lifecycle, a stage could be ‘plan’ or ‘’develop’.
+You can define as many stages as you need in a Value Stream Map.
+Each stage includes Process Blocks, which are specific processes within your Stage.
+Considering the example above, a Process Block within the ‘plan’ stage could be ‘Design Review’ or ‘Sprint Planning’.
 As with stages, you can add as many process blocks as needed.
 Multiple process blocks in a stage are meant to indicate “parallel” processes.
-Finally, each process block contains metrics, which are quantifiable measures that provide key insights such as lead time or % complete and accurate.
+Finally, each process block contains metrics, which are quantifiable measures that provide key insights such as Lead Time or % Complete and Accurate.

 - Navigate to the Value Stream Maps tab and click on New.